 Students whose families do not complete their fifteen (15) hours of Parent Participation Service per school year will be placed back on the Prospective Student List for the next school year and may not be considered for re-enrollment until the service hours have been fulfilled.
+Montessori of Maui Inc. Family Handbook 2023-2024 Updated 6.5.23 53

-- Montessori School of Maui families are provided a "Parent Participation Form" each year on which to indicate their preference as to how the wish to contribute their hours. - Parents are responsible for scheduling and completing their fifteen (15) hours of participation within the following time frame: - August 15 November 4: 5 hours due

-- o November 5 February 17: 5 hours due - o February 18 May 26: 5 hours due - Parent choices may need to be changed to ensure the success of the events/activities that have been scheduled throughout the school year. - Parents are responsible to report their parent participation hours via ParentsWeb - You may be contacted to help by the Development Office, chairs of specific committees, a room parent, a teacher, or office staff. - Parents may also contact their child's teacher to receive individual classroom event information or check the bulletin board located outside each classroom.
+- Montessori School of Maui families are provided a "Parent Participation Form" each year on which to indicate their preference as to how the wish to contribute their hours. - Parents are responsible for scheduling and completing their fifteen (15) hours of participation within the following time frame: - August 15 November 4: 5 hours due - November 5 February 17: 5 hours due - February 18 May 26: 5 hours due - Parent choices may need to be changed to ensure the success of the events/activities that have been scheduled throughout the school year. - Parents are responsible to report their parent participation hours via ParentsWeb - You may be contacted to help by the Development Office, chairs of specific committees, a room parent, a teacher, or office staff. - Parents may also contact their child's teacher to receive individual classroom event information or check the bulletin board located outside each classroom.